 Of 100 stroke patients:

-- 35 remain permanently disabled at 1 year after a stroke, 10 of whom require care in a nursing home or other long term facility
+- 35 remain permanently disabled at 1 year afterwards, 10 of whom require care in a nursing home or other long term facility

-- 35 are not disabled to the point of affecting their independence in activities of daily living 10 will have recovered completely and 25 with non-disabling impairments.
+- 35 are not disabled to the point of affecting their independence in activities of daily living; 10 will have recovered completely and 25 will not be able to do everything they could previously, but will be able to care for themselves independently.

 Of all the neurological disorders stroke is the largest single cause of adult disability.